 Ethereum Classic, on the other hand, runs on the old blockchain.
 Its aim is to preserve the integrity of the over scalability.
 Its monetary policy is fixed, and its database will always be fully replicated.

 - Decentralization or Lack Thereof

-The beauty of crypto systems is the decentralisation.
+The beauty of cryptosystems is decentralization.
 Both systems run on this but differ on account of their protocols.
-While the Proof-of-Stake (PoS) protocol is considered as a better scalable option for transactions, it is more centralized.
+While the Proof-of-Stake (PoS) protocol is considered a better scalable option for transactions, it is more centralized.

 Ethereum Classic trumps in this aspect due to its PoW protocol.
-Block creation and transaction validation is done without the input of central parties.
-Mining and validation of transactions involves solving algorithms and is not restricted to a certain class of contributors.
+Block creation and transaction validation are done without the input of central parties.
+Mining and validation of transactions involve solving algorithms and are not restricted to a certain class of contributors.

 Even though originated from the same project, Ethereum Classic and Ethereum are two different projects now.
 In this article, we looked at Ethereum vs. Ethereum Classic and discovered the difference between the two cryptocurrencies.
 Learn what is ETH and ETC on NOWPayments.